Tulsa vs. Tulane NCAA Football Odds, Plays and Insights | November 13, 2021

 Tulane Stats and Trends

-- Tulane has played nine games, with four wins against the spread.

-- This year, the Green Wave have an against-the-spread record of 3-3 in their six games as an underdog of 3 points or more.
+- The Green Wave have been underdogs by 3 points or more six times this season and are 3-3 ATS in those games.

-- Tulane's games this season have hit the over on six of nine set point totals (66.7%).
+- Tulane's games this year have gone over the point total in 66.7% of its opportunities (six times in nine games with a set point total).

-- When Tulane records more than 30.6 points, it is 2-0 against the spread and 1-1 overall.
+- Tulane is 2-0 against the spread and 1-1 overall in games when it puts up more than 30.6 points.

 - The Green Wave have turned the ball over 20 times this season, seven more turnovers than the Golden Hurricane have forced (13).